Rebecca Arimtage Unified Arts Department Leader, Choral Director

 In his time as both a student and professional musician, Mr. Robbins has had the privilege of touring on staff throughout 8 different European countries with the John Philip Sousa National Collegiate Honors Band and Choir and has played with notable jazz musicians and performers.
 He frequently performs in various music ensembles in the greater Boston and New England areas on voice, trombone, euphonium, and tuba.

-In addition to his role with the CDMMEA, Mr. Robbins had the opportunity to serve on the John Philip Sousa National Honors Band Executive Board for their 2018 National Honor Band Festival in Boston as Assistant Band Manager and Assistant to the Conductor.
-The superb 107 piece wind band of musicians from 33 states sounded truly terrific under the baton of Col. Jason K. Fettig, conductor of "The President's Own" Marine Band.
+In addition to his role with the CDMMEA, Mr. Robbins has served on the John Philip Sousa National Honors Band Executive Board for the 2018 National Honor Band Festival in Boston as Assistant Band Manager and Assistant to the Conductor, Col. Jason K. Fettig, Director of "The President's Own" United States Marine Band as well as Festival Administrator for the 2019 New England Regional Sousa Band Festival.

 Aside from music, Mr. Robbins is a member of the International Association of Approved Basketball Officials (IAABO) and the Massachusetts Baseball Umpires Association (MBUA) where he is a referee and umpire, officiating a wide variety of ages throughout the year.